 The longer we live, the longer we need our savings to last in order to live as comfortably as we’re used to.
 For peace of mind, assess whether your resources are on track to last throughout your lifetime.
 Here are the key considerations.

 Starting with the big topic of the last year or so affecting the cost of living – inflation.
 The levels we saw in 2022 were certainly an eye-opener on how it can impact our monthly living costs.
 But even though inflation will hopefully come down before too long, even low levels, compounded year after year, will reduce how far a fixed income will stretch in the future.

 Say, for example, you spend €5,000 a month.
 Assuming an inflation rate of 3% a year, in 10 years’ time you could need €6,720 a month to maintain the same spending, and €9,030 in 20 years.
 So your capital and income would need to grow by the same amount to maintain the same standard of living.

 Many retirees favour low-risk, ‘safer’ investments like bank deposits in their later years.
 But with a potential 30 years or more to fund in retirement, this can actually be a risky strategy.

 British expatriates also need to factor in exchange rate risk.
 If you receive income in pounds while spending euros in your daily life, depending on currency movements you may find your money does not go as far as it once did, even without the inflation factor.

 By following some key investment principles and taking specialist guidance, you can invest capital to give it the opportunity to keep pace with inflation, while keeping risk to a comfortable level.
-Start by establishing your risk profile then carefully build a well-diversified investment portfolio to suit your circumstances, needs, and objectives.
-Look for investment arrangements that provide some currency flexibility to try and avoid the exchange rate risk.
+Start by establishing your risk profile then carefully build a well-diversified investment portfolio to suit your circumstances, needs and objectives.
+Look for investment arrangements which provide some currency flexibility to try and avoid the exchange rate risk.